-People in some populations readily give blood anonymously to strangers, recycle, help the poor, report crime and volunteer for war.
-To explain cooperation at larger scales, where genealogical relatedness and the potential for reciprocity necessarily declines, evolutionary theorists have developed models that can sustain cooperation based on mechanisms involving punishment, reputation and signaling as well as combinations of these mechanisms.
-In typical models of diffuse punishment, for example, individuals who fail to cooperate, say in contributing to a public good, will be punished (at a cost) by any punishers in the group.
-This can sustain cooperation by penalizing defections, but it creates what's called the second-order free rider problem (Box 1).
+Origins of Institutions: Reputation, Punishment, and Signaling and signaling as well as combinations of these mechanisms.
+In typical models of diffuse punishment, for example, individuals who fail to cooperate-for example, by not contributing to a public good-will be punished (at a cost) by any punishers in the group.
+This can sustain cooperation by penalizing defections, but it creates what is called the second-order free-rider problem (Table 1).
 Who will punish those who benefit by evading the costs of punishing free riders?
-One solution is to randomly designate a single punisher-if there's only one punisher, the free rider problem vanishes (Boyd & Richerson 1992; O'Gorman et al. 2009).
+One solution is to randomly designate a single punisher: If there is only one punisher, the free-rider problem vanishes (Boyd & Richerson 1992, O'Gorman et al. 2009).